 - Apply a recursive rule that each generation follows, such that each generation's moral consideration only extends to a certain future point.

 - Some combination of a discount rate and a recursive rule.

 : I feel obligated to note that I probably disagree

 with this premise, but it is necessary to hold for the purpose the

 : I feel again obligated to note that I think utils are a silly unit that shouldn't be taken seriously, but are useful for explaining this problem in a simple way.

 : Average, aggregate utilitarianism (in which the total utility divided by the number of agents is the major consideration) has similar difficulties with its calculus: for example, it is better to have two unhappy people, one at 11 utils and one at 10 utils (average utility = 10.5), rather than having just one unhappy person (average utility = 10).
 It seems odd for a theory to encourage the creation of unhappy agents, which can happen in both total and average flavors of aggregate utilitarianism.

 : Possibly no one follows a single framework consistently after being exposed to a mass of them.

-[rereads: many, edits: reworked into a shorter version, cut out final section and replaced with a list of questions, changed title]
+[rereads: many, edits: reworked into a shorter version, cut out final section and replaced with a list of questions, changed title, fixed list formatting]